fieldtrip/website/example/measuring_the_timing_delay_and_jitter_for_a_real-time_application.md

     smp_in=all_smp(all_val==4);
     smp_out=all_smp(all_val==16);

-7)We can now calculate the time difference between each trigger and the echo that followed i
+7) We can now calculate the time difference between each trigger and the echo that followed i

     diff_in_s=smp_out-smp_in; %% in samples
     hdr=read_header(filename); %% read header to get sample rate to get difference in time